Farm Safety Week 2021

-Ireland and the UK have joined forces for Farm Safety Week 2020, taking place from July 20th to 24th
+Ireland and the UK joined forces for Farm Safety Week 2021.
+It took place from July 19th to 23rd

 It's Time to Take Safety Seriously

 2021 marked the ninth annual Farm Safety Week.
 The collaborative campaign, initiated by the Farm Safety Foundation in the UK and led by the IFA within Ireland brings together farming organisations from Scotland, Ireland, Wales, Northern Ireland Britain on the topic of farm safety.
 United in the aim to reduce the number of accidents on farms and bring about a change in culture that makes unsafe practices socially unacceptable.

 The message for the 2021 Farm Safety Campaign was RETHINK SAFETY.

 Accidents on farms are a continuing cause of concern.
 For the situation to improve the practical engagement of farmers’ is essential for progress.

 See below videos and articles pulished during the week

 View the Farm Safety Hub on IFA website